kmendell/thinpi/README.md

 or
 /thinpi/thinpi-manager
 ```

 or

 Download the thinpi_start.sh from this repo

 ```bash
 chmod +x ./thinpi_start.sh
 sudo ./thinpi_start.sh
 ```

 That's all you need to get ThinPi Installed! 🎉

+## ⚙️ ThinPi INI Config

+An Example config has been included in output/thinpi/config/thinpi.ini
+Under [thinpi_proto] the numcon varible should be set to how many connections you have starting at 1 NOT 0.

 ### 🐳 Docker-way to quick start